xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 ### BOM

-Guicey pom may be used as maven BOM:
+Guicey pom may be also used as maven BOM:

 ```groovy
 plugins {